tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Fundamentals/Icons_and_Splash_Screens/iOS_Launch_Files.md

 # iOS Launch Files

-## What this guide is about

-This guide walks you through using Launch Files instead of traditional Launch Images for iOS.
-It was originally published as [blog post](http://www.appcelerator.com/blog/2016/02/titanium-5-2-0-launch-files-ipad-pro-slide-over-and-split-view/) and is illustrated by the [Titanium 5.2.0 Sample App](https://github.com/appcelerator-developer-relations/appc-sample-ti520) .

-* **Minimum Titanium SDK version:** 5.2.0

-* **Minimum iOS SDK version:** 8.0

 ## What are Launch Files?

 Until now, you used to create a bunch of `Default*.png` Launch Images.
 In iOS 8 Apple introduced [Launch Files](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LaunchImages.html).
 These are the same XIB files or Storyboards that you’d normally build you UI with in Xcode.
 This means you can use any iOS UI component and only need one file to support all devices.
 When you app first runs, iOS takes a snapshot image of the launch file to use as launch image.
 A great way to slim down your IPA!